vSHARP: variable Splitting Half-quadratic Admm algorithm for Reconstruction of inverse-Problems: Introduction

 Our main contributions can be summarized as follows:

-\begin{itemize} \item We propose the vSHARP algorithm, a novel versatile DL-based inverse problem solver that can be applied on inverse problems arising in (Medical) Imaging with well-defined forward and adjoint operators. \item We provide a comprehensive mathematical derivation of vSHARP using the general formulation of inverse problems and employing the HQVS and ADMM methods. \item We assess vSHARP's performance in the context of accelerated parallel MRI reconstruction, utilizing brain and prostate MRI datasets alongside two different sub-sampling schemes.
+\begin{itemize} \item We propose the vSHARP algorithm, a novel versatile DL-based inverse problem solver that can be applied on inverse problems arising in (Medical) Imaging with well-defined forward and adjoint operators. \item We provide a comprehensive mathematical derivation of vSHARP using the general formulation of inverse problems and employing the HQVS and ADMM methods. \item We assess vSHARP's performance in the context of accelerated parallel static and dynamic MRI reconstruction, utilizing brain, prostate and cardiac MRI datasets alongside different sub-sampling schemes.
 Our results demonstrate vSHARP's exceptional capabilities, surpassing current baseline methods. \end{itemize}